conbraith/pivotaltracker-clubhouse/README.md

 ## Notes

-Only non-accepted stories in Pivotal are transferred.
-Release-type stories are not transferred.
-Some basic information, such as the name, story type, tasks, and labels are preserved.
 Not all information is preserved.
-See the code for details.
+See the code for precise details.

+You can adjust what's pulled from Pivotal by changing `pquery` in the `_run` method.
+It just hits the Pivotal API, so you have lots of options.
+By default, it pulls all features, chores and bugs.

+This will import stories and comments and associate both to users.
+If a user doesn't have a Clubhouse account, it will use the default user ID specified when running the command.

-If you run the tool multiple times, you will have duplicate stories.
+If you run the tool multiple times, you will have duplicate stories unless you use the `skip-duplicates` features.
+Obviously enough, if you change the implementation, you'll need to re-address how you proceed.
-You can easily bulk archive stories in Clubhouse before using the tool again, but if you want them permanently deleted, it won't be so easy (but archiving is probably sufficient to keep it uncluttered).

 An additional label "pivotal" is attached to each imported story, and the Clubhouse story `external_id` is set to the ID of the Pivotal story.

 Stories in Pivotal are preserved, not deleted.